Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse3_dipoles.md

 -   You understand that the non-linear search for optimal dipole parameters can yield a solution very close to the ground truth.

-We start again by ensuring that we have the following variables in the MATLAB-workspace: sensordata, headmodel and sens.
+We start again by ensuring that we have the following variables in the MATLAB-workspace: sensordata, headmodel and sensors.
 If you don’t have these variables available, please go back to section 2 and create these variables.
 Next, we need to create some variables that are recognized by FieldTrip.
 Most FieldTrip functions work by providing 2 input arguments, a cfg-structure that contains parameters that determine the behaviour of the function, and one (or more) data-structures providing the data on which the function operates.

 Let’s first create the data variable: